MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 <a name="0x2_kiosk_EIncorrectAmount"></a>

-For when Coin paid does not match the offer price.
+Coin paid does not match the offer price.

 <pre><code><b>const</b> <a href="kiosk.md#0x2_kiosk_EIncorrectAmount">EIncorrectAmount</a>: u64 = 2;